Army map suggests presence of Russian artillery unit in central Syria

 “There are no ground forces there and Russian soldiers are not carrying out a ground operation.
 The president has said that many times.”

-He said further questions should be addressed to the Defense Ministry and that he was not an expert in military maps.
+He said further questions should be addressed to the Defence Ministry and that he was not an expert in military maps.

-Two spokesmen from the Russian defense ministry declined to comment.
+Two spokesmen from the Russian defence ministry declined to comment.
 Nor did the ministry immediately respond to written questions on the subject from Reuters.

-The map displayed in the defense ministry briefing was entitled: “Activities of the armed forces of the Syrian Arab Republic in the area of the Mheen settlement.”
+The map displayed in the defence ministry briefing was entitled: “Activities of the armed forces of the Syrian Arab Republic in the area of the Mheen settlement.”

 Islamist militants are encircled by Syrian government forces in Mheen, according to Valery Gerasimov, the head of the Russian general staff, who was speaking during the briefing.